Pixee vs Sonatype: Post-Ingestion Remediation for Repository Findings

 But governance addresses one half of the problem.
 Sonatype controls what gets in.
 It does not remediate what is already inside your codebase — the thousands of dependency vulnerabilities, transitive risk chains, and legacy findings that accumulated before the firewall was in place, or that entered through paths the gateway does not cover.

 Pixee is the resolution layer that works after ingestion.
-Where Sonatype governs the gate, Pixee fixes what is already inside: triaging findings across 10+ scanners with 95% false positive reduction and generating context-aware pull requests that developers merge at a 76% rate across 100,000+ PRs.
+Where Sonatype governs the gate, Pixee fixes what is already inside: triaging findings across 12+ scanners with up to 95% false positive reduction and generating context-aware pull requests that developers merge at a 76% rate across 100,000+ PRs.

 This page explains what each tool does, where Sonatype's approach creates gaps, and how Pixee complements Sonatype to close the loop between detection and remediation.